Growth in solvable subgroups of GL_r(Z/pZ): From abstract solvable groups to linear algebraic solvable groups

-Finally we must deal with two possibilities left open in \cite[Cor.
-3.5]{gill4}.
-The first possibility is that $r=2$ and $H\leq GO^+_2(q)$ (resp. $H\leq GO^-_2(q)$); in this case though $H$ has a subgroup $H_0$ of bounded index such that $H_0$ is a subgroup of $M_1Z$ where $M_1$ is of type (a), family $\curly_1$ (resp. family $\curly_3$) (see the proof of \cite[Prop.
-2.9.1]{kl}).
-Thus this situation is already covered.

-The other possibility is that $r=4$ and $H\leq GO^+_4(q)$.
-In this case $H$ is a subgroup of $M_1Z$ where $M_1$ is of type (a), family $\curly_7$ (again, see the proof of \cite[Prop.
-2.9.1]{kl}).
-Thus this situation is also covered, and the result follows. \end{proof}

-Now we are ready to connect abstract solvable groups to algebraic versions.
-We do this using the Borel groups in $GL_r$, which we note are of exponential type.
+\begin{prop} Let $S$ be an abstract solvable subgroup of $\GL_r(F)$ where $F$ is an algebraically closed field.
+Then $S$ contains a subgroup $H$ such that $[S:H]\ll_r1$ and $H$ is trigonalizable over $F$. \end{prop}

-\begin{prop} Let $S$ be an abstract solvable subgroup of $GL_r(K)$.
-Then $S$ has a normal subgroup $H$ such that $[S:H]\ll_r1$, and $H$ lies in $B(K)$ where $B$ is a Borel subgroup of $GL_r$ defined and trigonalizable over $K'$, a finite field. \end{prop} \begin{proof} Observe first that if $S$ admits a subgroup $H$ satisfying all conditions except for normality, then we are done (we simply take the core of $H$ - the intersection of its conjugates in $S$ - to be the normal subgroup we are looking for).
-Now we try and find such a subgroup $H$.
+\begin{prop} Let $S$ be an abstract solvable subgroup of $\GL_r(K)$.
+Then $S$ has a normal subgroup $H$ such that $[S:H]\ll_r1$, and $H$ lies in $B(K)$ where $B$ is a Borel subgroup of $\GL_r$ defined and trigonalizable over $K'$, a field extension of $K$ of degree at most $r$. \end{prop} \begin{proof} Observe first that if $S$ admits a subgroup $H$ satisfying all conditions except for normality, then we are done (we simply take the core of $H$ - the intersection of its conjugates in $S$ - to be the normal subgroup we are looking for).
+This observation and Prop.~\ref{p: break down} imply that it is sufficient to prove the following: if $H$ is a subgroup of $\GL_r(K)$ that is trigonalizable over $\overline{K}$, then $H$ lies in $B(K)$ where $B$ is a Borel subgroup of $\GL_r$ defined and trigonalizable over $K'$, a field extension of $K$ of degree at most $r$.

-If $r=1$, then the result is immediate, since $GL_1 = B$ is solvable.
-Assume that the result is true for subgroups of $GL_{r_1}(K)$ with $r_1<r$.
-Now Prop. \ref{p: break down} implies that $G$ contains a subgroup $G_0$, lying in one of four families, and such that $|G:G_0|\ll_r1$.